Economic activity and social change in the UK, real-time indicators: 23 April 2026

 Turnover diffusion indices are an aggregate measure used to track whether most firms are reporting an increase or decrease in turnover in their Value Added Tax (VAT) returns.
 They are calculated as the percentage of firms with increasing turnover, minus the percentage of firms with decreasing turnover.

-Figure 6: The number of firms reporting an increased turnover was 3% higher than those reporting a decreased turnover, up 2 percentage points from January 2026
+Figure 8: The number of firms reporting an increased turnover in March 2026 was 4% higher than those reporting a decreased turnover, up 1 percentage point from February 2026

 Embed code